 What is a budget in Everhour

-Our budget can have an indefinite period with the option to start it from a specific date.
+You can have an overall budget with an option to start it from a specific date.
 The progress shows the whole period when the time was reported into a project.

-A budget can be repeated daily, weekly and monthly.
+The budget can be also reset daily, weekly and monthly.
 This is useful in a situation when you agreed with a client to spend a certain amount of time on a project for one of these periods.
 We set the progress to zero when a new period starts.
 This is possible to choose a custom date for your retainer.

-We can notify team admins when a team achieves a certain threshold working on a budget.
+We can notify team admins when a team reaches a certain threshold working on a budget.
 The size of a threshold is set up the same for everybody and we send an email when it is reached.
-When you don't want to receive these notifications, turn them off here.
+When you don't want to receive these notifications, turn off them here.

 You can also set a limit to track time over the budget.
 It sends a browser notification for a user who tries to track time above the budget.

-Another options are: to exclude time of non-billable tasks from a budget (applies by default to a money budget), exclude expenses (available only if a budget is in money), show budget to non-admins, start an overall budget from a specific date.
+Another options are: to exclude time of non-billable tasks from a budget (applies by default to a money budget), exclude expenses (available only if a budget is in money), show budget to non-admins.

 What you can't do with a budget

-There are some things that you can't do our budgets:
+There are some things that you can't do with our budgets:

 - We can't have a budget of both time and money;